robotsorcerer/LyapunovLearner/README.md

 + `--pause_time/-pz`: Time between updating the stabilization of the dynamical system on the pyplot display screen.

-+ `--kappa0/-kp`: exponential coeff. in class-Kappa function.
++ `--kappa0/-kp`: Exponential coeff. in class-Kappa function.

++ `--traj_num/-tn`: Length of time to simulate trajectory corrections.

-+ `--rho0/-rh`: coeff. of class-Kappa function.
++ `--rho0/-rh`: Coeff. of class-Kappa function.

 ### FAQS